agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `createSelector()`

-Creates a new [Selector](./selector/Introduction.md), and automatically binds it to the Collection.
+Creates a new [Selector](./selector/Introduction.md), and automatically associates it to the Collection.
 ```ts
 const MY_SELECTOR = MY_COLLECTION.createSelector('mySelector', 'itemKey');
 ```